SmartPracticeschool/llSPS-INT-1305-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 In Watson Discovery I have added ecobee3_userguide.

-I have uploaded a demo video of this project in my youtube channel.
+I have uploaded a demo video of this project in my youtube channel- https://youtu.be/043TEOH7fO4

 Node_Red Dasboard link after deploying :https://node-red-rkrqr.eu-gb.mybluemix.net/ui